oloflindholm/garden/2022-spring-reading-challenge.md

 # 2022 Spring Reading Challenge

 Will read 10 books in 10 weeks, starting from Monday April 4, 2022.
-Not entirely sure what will be in that list of books.
+Not entirely sure what will be in that list of books, will decide along the way.

 * Book 1: [[The Torrents of Spring]] by [[Ernest Hemingway]] (1926) - **DONE**
 * Book 2: [[The Sun Also Rises]] by [[Ernest Hemingway]] (1926)